-For the years ended December 31, 2015 and 2014, one group of accounts under common ownership comprised approximately 8% and 9% of operating revenues.
+For the years ended December 31, 2016 and 2015, one group of accounts under common ownership comprised approximately 10% and 8%, respectively, of operating revenues.

 NOTE 15 DISCONTINUED OPERATIONS

 On June 1, 2009, the Cooperative and its subsidiaries sold the assets of the propane operations, primarily held by Prather Oil Company and MidState Propane, LLC.